-AwardWallet receives compensation from advertising partners for links on the blog.
+AwardWallet may receive compensation from advertising partners when you visit our site, click on a link, when you are approved for a credit card, or when an account is opened.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
-Here's our complete list of Advertisers.
+Here’s our complete list of Advertisers.

 There are some workarounds, but these are generally not worth using as they destroy most of the value of your points and miles due to poor exchange rates.
 Overall, the general rule is that you shouldn't plan on transferring your miles between different frequent flyer programs.